salvi2005/STM32-EXTI-Interrupt/README.md

-⏱️ STM32 Timer Programming (Register-Level)
+⏱️ STM32 TIMER PROGRAMMING (REGISTER LEVEL)

-This module documents my deep exploration of STM32 timers using register-level programming.
+This module documents my deep exploration of STM32 Timers using register-level programming.

-Timers are among the most powerful peripherals in microcontrollers and are widely used in real-time embedded systems.
+Timers are one of the most powerful peripherals in microcontrollers and are widely used in real-time embedded systems.

-Typical applications include:
+Applications

 🚁 Drone flight controllers

-🤖 Robotics systems
+🤖 Robotics

 ⚙️ Motor control